 - East India tea was carried to Boston in a fourth ship in addition to the Eleanor, the Beaver and the Dartmouth.
 The vessel was shipwrecked on Cape Cod and the patriots, again dressed as Indians, destroyed as much of the tea as they could.

 - Benjamin Edes, printer of the Boston Gazette, was considered the father of the Boston Tea Party.
 He went to his grave without revealing who participated.
 He kept a list of participants locked in his desk drawer all his life.
 After he died, his widow gave the list to a Boston selectman named Benjamin Austin.
-According to his son Peter, the list was never seen again.
+According to his son Peter, the list disappeared forever.

 - His son, Peter Edes, was imprisoned for 3-1/2 months by the British – but not because of the Boston Tea Party.
 (He did serve punch to the Tea Partiers, who gathered at his father’s house on the night they dumped the tea in the harbor.
-It was the eve of his 17th birthday.)
+He turned 17 the net day.)
 The British noticed young Edes on Copps Hill cheering the patriots during the Battle of Bunker Hill.
 British regulars arrested him after searching his house and finding illegal firearms.
 He was probably punished for the sins of his father.
-Peter Edes later became a printer himself, publishing the first newspaper in eastern Maine.
+Peter Edes later went into the printing business himself, publishing the first newspaper in eastern Maine.